-- 1. understand and reflect how the social and moral world views that rely on agency and responsibility are compatible, if they are, with current scientific world views. - 2. understand how science is an economic sector, populated by large powerful organizations that set norms and fund research agendas. - 3. identify the difference between being a leader of others or of a group whether a research group or a lab or a company and being in charge of the group. - 4. learn to be a leader of others and groups.
+No Competence ILO 1 Understand Understand and reflect how the social and moral world views that rely on agency and responsibility are compatible, if they are, with current scientific world views.
+2 Understand Understand how science is an economic sector, populated by large powerful organizations that set norms, fund research agendas.
+3 Identify Identify the difference between being a leader of others or of a group - whether a research group or a lab or a company - and being in charge of the group.
+4 Learn Learn to be a leader of others and groups.
 Understand that when one graduates one will enter not just a field of work but a heavily structured set of institutions and that one's agency and responsibility for what happens, what work gets done, its quality and value, will be affected accordingly.

 Hull, David L. "Science as a Process."
 Science as a Process.
-University of Chicago Press, 2010;
+University of Chicago Press, 2010.

-Feinberg, Joel.
+• Feinberg, Joel.
 "Doing & deserving; essays in the theory of responsibility."
 (1970).